Graduate School of Education and Human Development

 All doctoral students must complete at least 36 credits of coursework and at least 12 credits of dissertation research at GW while enrolled in their doctoral program.
 Individual doctoral programs usually have additional requirements.

 For doctoral students, all degree requirements must be completed within eight (8) years from the time of admission to the doctoral program.
 Any leaves of absence do not count against this time limit.
 More detailed information can be found in the GSEHD Doctoral Student Handbook.

 Students in select programs may elect a thesis option.
 The choice of the thesis subject must be approved in writing by the student’s advisor and filed in the office of the dean.
 All theses must be submitted electronically and meet the formatting and other requirements set forth online.
 Payment of tuition for the thesis course entitles the candidate, during the period of registration, to the advice and direction of the member of the faculty under whom the thesis is to be written.
 In case a thesis is unfinished, additional time may be granted.
 The student must, however, be enrolled continuously in the program.

 All doctoral students must complete a doctoral dissertation.
 Additional information is available in the GSEHD Doctoral Student Handbook.

 Information on grades and computing the grade-point average is found under University Regulations.

-Students must be continuously enrolled in GSEHD unless the dean grants a leave of absence.
+Students must be continuously enrolled in GSEHD unless the Dean's Office grants a leave of absence.
 Failure to register each semester of the academic year will result in lapse of candidacy.
 Subsequent readmission is subject to whatever new conditions and regulations have been established by the School.
 See Continuous Enrollment Status under University Regulations.